turtl/www/views/pages/pricing.md

     </ul>

     <p class="note">
-        * All plans are currently free and allow file uploads while we are still in early beta.
+        * All plans are currently free while we are still in early beta.
     </p>
 </div>